 Every brand has a public image to maintain its reputation and consumer base.
-However, these brands can sometimes find themselves in the muck when situations change or new doppelgangers with bad intentions take over their identity.
+However, brands like ISIS and Toyota can sometimes find themselves in the muck when situations change or new doppelgangers with bad intentions take over their identity.
 History is witness to many such cases.
 Here are some prominent ones.

 A popular goddess in Egyptian mythology, ISIS makes for a popular brand name.
 However, it has gained notoriety due to the rise of the terrorist organisation, Islamic State of Iraq and Syria, which also shortens to ISIS.
 Several companies sharing the same name have had to rename themselves.